Aboriginal spirituality can not only be changed by other religions, for example Christianity, but also by the environment Aboriginal people live in.

 - ”Toyota”, because four-wheel drive vehicles altered ways of life and contact with places and other groups.

 One of the more comprehensive new Dreamings is the Gurirr Gurirr Ceremony.
 In 1974, in the East Kimberley region of Western Australia, a woman died in a car accident near Warmun (Turkey Creek).

 People believed that torrential rains released by the Rainbow Serpent had caused the little creek close to the community to swell, causing the accident.

 The woman’s spirit came to Rover Thomas, a well-known Aboriginal painter, in a series of dreams in which she named the places and showed him the country that her spirit crossed after her death.
 She also showed him a series of images, songs and dances that became the corroboree known as Gurirr Gurirr which now belongs to the Gija people of Warmun and is celebrated regularly as part of their traditional culture .

 The Warmun art movement evolved from the painted boards used in the Gija people’s Gurirr Gurirr ceremony that depict aspects of the dead woman’s stories.

-According to Aboriginal writer Mudrooroo, Biami (or Byamee, Biame, Baiame) is an Aboriginal ‘all-father deity’ which found its way into Aboriginal spirituality as a response to Christianity .
-Biami has a continuous presence in Indigenous writings from the eastern states of Australia, because that was where Aboriginal people learned about Christianity.
+According to Aboriginal writer Mudrooroo, Biami (or Byamee, Biame, Baiaimie, Baiame, Baayami, Baayama) is an Aboriginal ‘all-father deity’ which found its way into Aboriginal spirituality as a response to Christianity .
+Biami has a continuous presence in Aboriginal writings from the eastern states of Australia, because that was where Aboriginal people learned about Christianity.